jonathansamines/nextjs-server-native-coverage/README.md

 --------------------------------------------------|---------|----------|---------|---------|------------------------------------------------------------------------
 ```

 This report includes server rendered code, but because Next.js bundles all code before execution, all locations point to "generated" code within the ".next" directory.
+This problem is usually solved with the use of sourcemaps, which Next.js seems to be omitting, as confirmed by an inspection of generated code (e.g .next/server/pages).

 ### Getting code coverage using "devtool" option